mac8088/etax/README.md

 @import '~leaflet/dist/leaflet.scss';
 ```

-Note: there are still few other things remaining to do for Leaflet that we won't detail here.
+Note: there are still few other things remaining to do for Leaflet that we won't detail here....

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].